-- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations. - At least one track and field high jump Coach must possess one of the following coaching qualifications: - NCCP Instruction Coach Run, Jump, Throw Instructor Course - $\circ\,$ Completion of athletics NCCP level 1 and/or level 2 certification in the past - $\circ\,$ Accreditation as a NCCP Track and Field Learning Facilitator

-- Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education - Past experience within the last 3 years as a coach in track and field high jump having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education - For more information on sport-specific NCCP training please visit coach.ca.
+- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations. - At least one weightlifting/olympic weightlifting Coach must possess one of the following coaching qualifications: - NCCP Instruction Coach Instructor-Beginner Course - NCCP Competition Coach Competition-Introduction Course - Accreditation as a NCCP Weightlifting Learning Facilitator - $\circ\,$ Completion of weightlifting NCCP level 1 and/or level 2 certification in the past - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education - Past experience within the last 3 years as a coach in weightlifting/olympic weightlifting, having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education. - For more information on sport-specific NCCP training please visit coach.ca.